 Repetitive tasks in the workplace can cause a variety of overuse syndromes as diverse as the occupations that may cause them.
 A patient's occupational history is vital in diagnosing the injury.
-Pain from these disorders can persist and cause work disabilities if left unchecked, and without secondary prevention strategies in place.
+Pain from these disorders can persist and cause work disabilities if left unchecked and if secondary prevention strategies are not in place.

 Low back pain (LBP) is the primary cause of disability in individuals under the age of 50.
 The etiologies can be subdivided into 3 groups: mechanical, systemic, and referred.
 By far, the most common cause is mechanical (97%).
-Even after a thorough workup, 85% of patients with isolated LBP still do not have a definitive cause identified for their symptoms.
+However, the majority of patients (85% or more) who present to primary care have low back pain that cannot reliably be attributed to any specific cause (nonspecific low back pain).

 Occupations requiring physical exertion have been associated with LBP.
 These occupational activities result in LBP because of both acute injuries and cumulative stresses to the spinal anatomy.